michaellgans/holbertonschool-printf/README.md

 **The above image is an example of what our printf function can do. (minus the float type)**

 *************
-# Created by...
+# created by...

 		- This project was created by Michael Gans and Chris Gillis.
 If you would like to get a hold of them please reach out via email to either chris85gillis@gmail.com or
 		_______

 ********************
-# History of Printf...
+# history of printf...

 		-Early programming languages such as Fortran used special statements with completely different syntax from other calculations to build formatting descriptions.
 In this example,